jtolio/sheepda/README.md

 Note that the backslash character `\` can be used instead of the lambda character `λ`.

-### Syntax sugar
+### Parser-level syntax sugar

-Two forms of syntax sugar are added:
+Two forms of syntax sugar are understood by the parser.

 #### Assignments